MAPLE SYRUP, A SUPERFOOD!

 A Canadian product of choice, maple syrup contains 54 antioxidants, 5 of which are unique to this product.

 These five new components include polyphenol, produced during the boiling process in maple syrup production.
 Phenolic properties are also found in blueberries.
-Polyphenol is also known as Quebecol in honour of the province of Quebec, a major maple syrup and blueberry producer.
+Polyphenol is also known as Quebecol in honor of the province of Quebec, a major maple syrup and blueberry producer.

 The researchers conclude by saying that even if we may not yet know precisely all the health benefits that maple syrup offers, it’s not too early to state that it is a superfood.